ge00rg/website-heroku/_posts/2018-09-26-SCIoI-funded.md

 ---
 layout: post
 title: "Excellent news!
-The Cluster of Excellence 'Science of Intelligence' will be funded!"
+The Cluster of Excellence Science of Intelligence will be funded!"
 thumbnail: "scioi.jpg"
 ---